yuningDING/pragtag2023/README.md

 #### 'No-Data' Setting

 For the SBERT-based experiments, run `python3 experiment/no_data_similarity.py` to obtain results for both our internal data split and predictions on the challenge test data.

+For the GPT experiment, you need to create a file with your openai credential under experiment/openai.
+Then run `run_no_data_chatgpt.sh`

 #### Majority Voting